Submissions

 • Conclusion

-Keywords: Minimum 3, maximum 5 keywords.
+Keywords: Minimum of 3 and maximum of 5 keywords.

 Manuscript Components

-The manuscript should include the following sections:
+The manuscript must include the following sections:

 • Introduction